pywirrarika/naki/README.md

 - Jansz, K., Manning, C., & Indurkhya, N. (1999).
 [Kirrkirr: Interactive visualisation and multimedia from a structured Warlpiri dictionary](https://nlp.stanford.edu/kirrkirr/ausweb99/paper.html).
 Proceedings of AusWeb99, the Fifth Australian World Wide Web Conference, pp. 302-316.

 ## Computational Linguistic Analyze and Surveys

+- Gupta, V., & Boulianne, G. (2020, May).
+[Automatic Transcription Challenges for Inuktitut, a Low-Resource Polysynthetic Language](https://www.aclweb.org/anthology/2020.lrec-1.307.pdf).
+In Proceedings of The 12th Language Resources and Evaluation Conference (pp. 2521-2527).

 Vera J. and Palma W. (2020) [Laplacian spectrum approach to linguistic complexity: a casestudy on indigenous languages of the America](https://www.researchgate.net/publication/340003576_Laplacian_spectrum_approach_to_linguistic_complexity_a_case_study_on_indigenous_languages_of_the_Americas).
 EPL (Europhysics Letters).